 Makes 1 9-inch square cake.

-Personally, I love gingerbread cake served warm with a dollop of sweetened whipped cream or a good vanilla ice cream.
-When I’ve served this cake for a dinner party, I often poach a half pear in white wine (with a little sugar added) and serve it alongside the cake.
+Personally, we love gingerbread cake served warm with a dollop of sweetened whipped cream or a good vanilla ice cream.
+When we’ve served this cake for a dinner party, we often poach a half pear in white wine (with a little sugar added) and serve it alongside the cake.

 The two flavors go SO well together.